235-Postemergence Grass Control for Wild Blueberries

 Growth of treated grass weeds stops shortly after application.
 Symptoms include loss of vigor, yellowing or reddening, burnback and eventual death to the treated grass plant.
 Symptoms are generally observed within one to three weeks, depending on the grass weed species and the temperature and rainfall.
 If green grass growth resumes or more seedlings emerge within two weeks, it will be necessary to treat again.

 Other grass-like weeds, such as rushes or sedges, will not be controlled by these herbicides.
-See the Wild Blueberry Fact Sheet No. 248, Weeds 8, for the differences between grasses, sedges, and rushes.

 Timing: Growth Stage Very Important